The principles outlined in the section on Income determination also apply for deductible costs.

 The tax authorities have provided guidelines regarding leveraged buyout (LBO) operations.
-The latter shall be considered in general legitimate, and interests arising from related acquisition financing shall be considered, in principle, deductible within the ordinary limits (30% of EBITDA, transfer pricing rules, etc.).
-It is anyway advisable to seek ad hoc advice before implementing LBO operations.
+The latter shall be considered, in general, legitimate, and interests arising from related acquisition financing shall be considered, in principle, deductible within the ordinary limits (30% of EBITDA, transfer pricing rules, etc.).
+It is advisable to seek ad hoc advice before implementing LBO operations.

-The ACE is a deduction equal to the net increase in the equity employed i, multiplied by a rate determined each year.
-This rate was equal to 1.3% for FY 2019.
+The ACE is a deduction equal to the net increase in the equity employed multiplied by a rate determined each year.
+This rate is equal to 1.3% from FY 2019.

 The relevant increase is determined by the equity contributions and by the retained earnings (except profits allocated to a non-disposable reserve) less the following items:

-If the allowance for a year is higher than the net IRES taxable base, the difference will be carried forward to the next fiscal periods.
+If the allowance for a year is higher than the net IRES taxable base, the difference will be carried forward to the next fiscal period.

 To calculate the equity increase, the reference equity is the one disclosed in the Financial Statements for the fiscal year current at 31 December 2010, net of the profits for the same year.